-Objective: Considering the importance of breastfeeding and positive role of the quality of life (QOL) of mothers on it, we intended to investigate QOL predictors.
+Objectives: Considering the importance of breastfeeding and positive role of the quality of life (QoL) of mothers in it, we intended to investigate QoL predictors.

-Materials and Methods: This cross-sectional study was conducted on 547 eligible breastfeeding mothers with infants, aged between two and six months, referred to health centers in Falavarjancityin Iran.
+Materials and Methods: This cross-sectional study was conducted on 547 eligible breastfeeding mothers with infants, aged between 2 and 6 months, referred to health centers in Falavarjan, a city in Iran.
 Participants were selected randomly.
-The socio-demographic questionnaire and QOL Inventory of the World Health Organization were completed through interview.
-The multivariate linear regression analysis was carried out to investigate the relationship of QOL with socio-demographic characteristics.
+The socio-demographic questionnaire and QOL Inventory of the World Health Organization (WHO) were completed through interview.
+The multivariate linear regression analysis was carried out to investigate the relationship of QoL with socio-demographic characteristics.

-Conclusion: Consideringthat the socio-demographic factors on QOL inbreastfeeding mothers can be moderated, it seems that the QOL of such mothers can be improved through extensive planning and supportive strategiesby family and society.
+Conclusion: Considering that the effects of socio-demographic factors on QOL in breastfeeding mothers can be moderated, it seems that the QOL of such mothers can be improved through extensive planning and supportive strategies by family and society.